Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-13-edit-minigame-configuration-chickenshock.md

 ## Precondition

-At least one course is created.
-The tester is on the view of an area minigames list as described in the description above.
+At least one course with a `CHICKENSHOCK` minigame is created.
+The tester is located where the `chickenshock` instance can be configured.

 ## Postcondition